Neural Networks for Data Science Applications

-We will use the TensorFlow 2.0 release candidate in the course, that you can install from the Anaconda prompt simply as (more information available from the installation link, especially for the alternative GPU-enabled installation):
+We will use the TensorFlow 2.0 in the course, that you can install from the Anaconda prompt simply as (more information available from the installation link, especially for the alternative GPU-enabled installation):

 Alternatively, you can run all notebooks freely using the Google Colaboratory service (which you can access with a standard Gmail account or the uniroma1.it account).

 The main reference book for the course is Deep Learning (MIT Press, 2016), which you can view for free in HTML form or buy following any of the links in the website.
 A more up-to-date reference, available for free as a set of Jupyter notebooks, is Dive into Deep Learning, which is however based on the MXNet deep learning framework.

 - On the idea of differentiable programming, I wrote a small article on Medium.
 Interesting work in DP is now being done outside the Python ecosystem, e.g., see this blog post in the Flux blog (a Julia framework) or the manifesto of Swift for TensorFlow, arguing for automatic differentiation as a first-tool construct in the programming language.
 Another interesting perspective is the Software 2.0 blog post by Andrej Karpathy.

 - To learn more about reverse-mode AD, you can check this blog post with a working example in Rust, or a two-part tutorial I wrote (in Italian) with a toy implementation in Python (part 1 and part 2).